We highly recommend these books for grades 4 and 5 (listed alphabetically by author).

 Swindle (Juvenile Fiction/J/Korman) by Gordon Korman.
 Conned out of a valuable baseball card, sixth-grader Griffin Bing and a band of misfits plan to steal the card back and use the money to finance his father's failing invention.

 Savvy (Juvenile Fiction/J/Law) by Ingrid Law.
 What will Mibs Beaumont’s “savvy” be?
 While she waits impatiently to find out on her thirteenth birthday, her father is injured in a terrible accident.

 Ella Enchanted (Juvenile Fiction/J/Lev) by Gail Carson Levine.
 After receiving the gift of obedience from a foolish fairy, Ella must obey every command given to her.

 The Lion, the Witch, and the Wardrobe (Juvenile Science Fiction/J/Lew) by C. S. Lewis.
-An enchanted closet takes four English children to the land of Narnia, where they encounter a battle between the forces of good and evil. (available in Spanish)
+An enchanted closet takes four English children to the land of Narnia, where they encounter a battle between the forces of good and evil. (also available in Spanish)